 We sit on the sidewalk as Milo runs in circles around her, Mini giggling and petting him wherever she can.
 He headbutts her shoulder, then throws himself into her lap and tosses his legs in the air, all the while violently wagging his tail and making that weird, dry growling noise.
 Mini scratches his tummy—then her hand catches on a line of stitches going down his middle.
 She peers at it, then leans closer to his face, inspecting his lopsided, bulging eyes, the way he can’t quite close his mouth because his lips are stretched back from his teeth.

 “Hey,” Mini says, “isn’t this that dead dog you had when I first met you?”

 “Yup.
-I forgot about it during the car crash, left it behind for the police to find.
-Remember my pawnbroker, the one who likes objects with trauma energy?
+I forgot about it during the car crash, left it behind for the cops to find.
+Remember my pawnbroker, the one who likes objects with trauma memories?
 Three dead mercs must have been traumatic enough for him, because he pulled some strings to get the dog out of evidence lockup.
-I had to spend a fortune to buy it from him—haggling asshole—but I figured, it would be easier to implant Milo in a body that’s already been preserved.”
+I had to spend a fortune to buy it back from him—haggling asshole—but I figured, it would be easier to implant Milo in a body that’s already been preserved.”

-Mini nuzzles her face against Milo’s forehead, not looking the slightest bit less happy.
+Mini nuzzles her face against Milo’s forehead, not looking the slightest bit perturbed.
 “So that’s why he stinks.”